 Your coach may be equipped with a cable to connect your iPod to play through your dash radio.
-This cable is in the overhead compartment above the driver's seat.
-The cable is shown in the following photo.
+This cable is located in an overhead compartment.

 See the manufacturer's information in your InfoCase for operating instructions.

 Radio Remote Control